 If you are interested in becoming a peer tutor, please reach out to us.
 Peer tutoring is a federal work-study position and open to students in good academic standing who are eligible for financial aid.

-If you are interested in receiving peer tutoring services, please fill out the Tutor Request Form on the intranet and send it to firstname.lastname@example.org.
+If you are interested in receiving peer tutoring services, please fill out the Tutor Request Form on the intranet and send it to Paisley at firstname.lastname@example.org.
 Most students are matched with a tutor within a week.

-It is the policy of Touro University California to insure that no qualified student with a disability is excluded from participation in or, subjected to discrimination in any University facility, program, activity, or event.
+It is the policy of Touro University California to ensure that no qualified student with a disability is excluded from participation in or, subjected to discrimination in any University facility, program, activity, or event.

 The University is committed to granting reasonable accommodations to students with documented disabilities.
 Policies and procedures must ensure that students with a disability will not, on the basis of that disability, be denied full and equal access to academic and co-curricular programs or activities or otherwise be subjected to discrimination under programs offered by the University.

 The rights of students with disabilities are protected under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 (ADA).

 An application for accommodation of a disability must be made by the student.
 Verbal disclosure prior to or following admission is not sufficient.
 Students may apply for special accommodations anytime during their academic curriculum, however, if granted, the accommodation is given only for the academic year in which it is requested.

 Although students can apply for accommodations at any time during their academic program, it is strongly advised that if you are seeking accommodations, you submit your application and all required documentation well in advance.